SamuelCFW/GTA-V-Console-Texture-Editor/README.md

 ======
 Official website: http://Dageron.com

-Please do not public this program somewhere, just public a link to this website!
+Please do not publish this program somewhere, just public a link to this website!
 Program will be updated periodically.